Grounding Large Language Models in Clinical Evidence: A Retrieval-Augmented Generation System for Querying UK NICE Clinical Guidelines: Introduction and Background:

 The proposed system helps address this problem by enabling users to input a guideline-related query in plain text and receive appropriately matched information, using a Large Language Model (LLM) powered RAG application.
 We therefore seek to quantify the extent to which RAG enhances the performance of LLMs for querying NICE guidelines.\\

 Objectives: \begin{itemize} \item Develop a comprehensive knowledge base by acquiring, pre-processing, and semantically chunking a corpus of NICE guidelines. \item Implement and evaluate a variety of retrieval strategies, including sparse, dense, and hybrid search methods, to determine the most effective approach for retrieving relevant excerpts. \item Integrate the retrieval system with state-of-the-art LLMs within a RAG architecture, using engineered prompts to ensure responses are contextually grounded. \item Conduct a rigorous, two-stage evaluation of the complete RAG system, assessing the performance of both the retrieval and generation components.
-Benchmark performance against baseline LLMs to quantify improvements in quality and faithfulness. \end{itemize}
+Benchmark performance against baseline LLMs to quantify improvements in quality and faithfulness. \item Evaluate the RAG system outputs with subject matter experts as a measure of real world performance. \end{itemize}

 Through these objectives, this paper will demonstrate a reliable and effective way of integrating advances in generative AI to the healthcare field.\\